Bert008/Bert008/README.md

 Hi, I'm Bert.
-I'm a phisics student about to get graduate from university (UAEMex).
-In my road to beceome a scientist i got intrested for the phisics and the computer science, thats why i know how to use a computer to make computing and use it to solve some problems.
-Few years ago a got very intested to work with computers, becouse of COVID, in that way i heard about Machine learning and Data Scientist.
-Machine Learnig has a lot of uses and its very usefull the use of statistics and the coding.
-Even i learned to use other programing language, i tried to leran more about Python, Pandas and how to mixing them with Mathematics.
-I know how to code and i'm trying to do it better, that why i want to become an intern or apprentices after to take the role of Data Scientist.
+I'm a physics student about to graduate from university (UAEMex).
+On my road to becoming a scientist, I became interested in physics and computer science.
+That's why I learned how to use a computer for computing and solving problems.
+A few years ago, I became very interested in working with computers because of COVID.
+In that way, I heard about Machine Learning and Data Science.
+Machine Learning has many applications, and it is very useful in combining statistics and coding.
+I learned to use various programming languages and focused on learning more about Python, Pandas, and how to integrate them with mathematics.
+I know how to code, and I'm striving to improve my skills.
+That's why I want to become an intern or apprentice and eventually take on the role of a Data Scientist.